Personal Jurisdiction From E-Communications: Social Media, Websites, Email, IM and Cloud Computing

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will discuss the evolving standards for personal jurisdiction arising from e-contacts, how these standards are being applied in various situations, and best practices to minimize the risk of being sued in far-flung jurisdictions.
+This CLE course will discuss the evolving standards for personal jurisdiction arising from e-contacts, how these standards are being applied in various situations, and best practices to minimize the risk of being sued in far-flung jurisdictions.

 Application of minimum contact standards to e-contacts